 Alternatively, you can always buy copies of Federal legislative history materials from the Legislative Intent Service (800-666-1917).
 You can buy materials listed in the CIS/Index directly from CIS (800-638-8380).

-For a more comprehensive discussion of the topic, see Federal Legislative History Research: A Practitioner's Guide to Compiling the Documents and Sifting for Legislative Intent (2001) by Richard J. McKinney and/or Legislative History Research: A Basic Guide (2011) by Julie Taylor at the Congressional Research Service.
+For a more comprehensive discussion of the topic, see Federal Legislative History Research: A Practitioner's Guide to Compiling the Documents and Sifting for Legislative Intent (last revised 2008) by Richard J. McKinney and Ellen A. Sweet and/or Legislative History Research: A Basic Guide (2011) by Julie Taylor at the Congressional Research Service.
 For more information about how to get the various types of Federal legislative history materials, see the separate entries in this Guide for:

 - Congressional Hearings